Frequently Asked Questions About Capital Credits

 A: Each year, SREC’s Board of Directors review the financial condition of the Cooperative to determine if a retirement of capital credits can be made.
 Capital credits are retired using a FIFO/Percentage method.
 That means the capital credits that have been invested in the Cooperative for the longest period of time are returned first.
 Capital credit retirement checks will be mailed to current and former members during the month of October once approved by the Board of Directors.
-The Cooperative is current retiring capital credits for the 1991 year.
+The Cooperative is currently retiring capital credits on a 25 year rotation cycle.

 Q: What happens to a member’s capital credits if the member moves away from the system?

 A: A member who terminates service no longer receives additional capital credit allocations.
 The balance in the member’s capital credit account is maintained until it is retired in full.
 It is important you keep us informed of your current address and telephone number so you will receive your check when retirements are approved and paid out.

 Q: Is the capital credit check considered income and will I be taxed?

 A: Patronage capital retirement payouts are generally nontaxable income if energy was used for residential purposes.
 Patronage capital retirement payouts may be subject to tax if the energy was used for nonresidential purposes, such as in a trade or business that takes a deduction for the original purchase of electric.
 We suggest that you consult with your tax advisor regarding your personal situation.